-Public buses are readily available throughout Panama but I’ve only taken the bus to Panama City one time because my daughter’s flight was cancelled and she needed to get to Panama City to catch an international flight.
-My cost, with a Pensionado discount, was $10.60 to take the bus from David to Panama City.
+Public buses are readily available throughout Panama.
+However, I’ve only taken the bus to Panama City once because my daughter’s flight was canceled, and she needed to get to Panama City to catch an international flight.
+With a Pensionado discount, my cost was $10.60 to take the bus from David to Panama City.
 It was really cold on the bus!

 The first thing you will have to do is to get a bus card.
-The card that you use here is called “Rapid Pass” and it is very easy to get.
+The card that you use here is called “Rapid Pass,” and it is very easy to get.
 There is a booth that sells them, but most people get theirs at the many kiosks that you will find around the station.

 If you are riding a Metro Bus and want to make a stop, there are red buttons along the aisle way.
 Right before you want to get off, press the red button.
 That will alert the bus driver to stop at the next bus stop.
-Using your Google Translate, or by using your Spanish, you can always ask for help from the people around you.
+Using your Google Translate or by using your Spanish, you can always ask for help from the people around you.
 Panamanians are the most helpful people you will ever find!

-Now that you have mastered accessing the proper but to go in and about Panama City, let’s take a ride throughout the country!
+Now that you have mastered accessing the proper bus to go in and about Panama City, let’s take a ride throughout the country!
 For the sake of this article, let’s say you are back at the Albrook bus terminal right after you have gotten your Rapid Pass card.
 Now instead of going towards the Metro buses, you will want to go into the station.
 And guess what?
 It is a mall also!
-It is truly a woman’s dream, so many places to shop and so little time!
+It is truly a woman’s dream, with so many places to shop and so little time!

 Let’s just say that from Panama City you want to go to the beach town of Coronado.
-Now here is where you need a little knowledge of the certain towns that are in Panama.
+Now, here is where you need a little knowledge of the certain towns that are in Panama.
 And of course, you can always ask a worker at the bus station.
 There is a large information booth that is in the center of the terminal.
 Just be aware they may not speak English, so have the trusted Google or Spanish/English Dictionary handy!
-OK, now you have learned that to get to Coronado, you need to go to the “San Carlos” booth.
+OK, now you have learned that to get to Coronado, you must go to the “San Carlos” booth.
 Walk up, tell them what town you are going to (it matters how much you pay), and they will hand you a ticket!
-From there you stay to your right until you see the turntables that lead out to where all the buses are parked.
+From there, you stay to your right until you see the turntables that lead out to where all the buses are parked.

 Now is also a good time to give you a short version of the layout of the bus system in Panama.
 There are 4 main bus terminals.
 There is the largest one, which is Albrook in Panama City.
-The next large station heading west will be in the town Santiago.
+The next large station heading west will be in the town of Santiago.
 Still heading west the next large bus terminal you will encounter will be in the town of David and it is in the providence of Chiriqui.
 It is Panama’s second largest city.
 It is this bus stop that will be the hub of many towns that are popular with expats.
-From the David bus terminal you can travel to Boquete, Volcan, Cerra Punta, and to the beach towns of Las Lahas and Las Olas.
+From the David bus terminal, you can travel to Boquete, Volcan, Cerra Punta, and to the beach towns of Las Lahas and Las Olas.
 The last and most western Panama bus station is in the town of Pasa Canoas, also known as “Frontera”.
 It is the on the border of Panama and Costa Rica.

 Depending on which town you would like to travel to, you may need to stop at one of these main bus stations to move to another bus that will take you to the surrounding areas.

-You are a professional bus taker, and knowing with just a little bit of knowledge and a smidge of bravery, you can go anywhere you want to go in Panama without the use of a car!
+You are a professional bus taker, and with just a little bit of knowledge and a smidge of bravery, you can go anywhere you want to go in Panama without the use of a car!

 Tidbits of Information that is helpful to know:

-– If you are taking an overnight express bus from Paso Canoas or David to Panama City, you will more than likely be riding a double decker bus.
+– If you are taking an overnight express bus from Paso Canoas or David to Panama City, you will likely be riding a double-decker bus.
 On these trips the employee at the booth will issue you a ticket with your seat numbers on it.
 Please note that the seats downstairs are quieter and you will experience a smoother trip.
 Also, on the upper level of the bus they could show a movie (in Spanish) or have music video’s playing on the TV screen in the front of the bus.
 So unless you want to be blasted by noise, politely ask to have your seats downstairs.
 Also be aware that these buses that make the midnight run are very cold inside.
 So bring a coat, a blanket, and a wool hat and mittens!
 You will be glad you did!
 This express bus does make one stop in Santiago.
-It will stop at a “fonda” (a small outdoor restaurant) where there will be cafeteria style food, drinks and snacks.
+It will stop at a “fonda” (a small outdoor restaurant) where there will be cafeteria-style food, drinks and snacks.
 They normally give you around 30 minutes.
 Enough time to get something to eat and to stretch your legs.

 Happy Trails until we meet again!